 Figure 1 shows the geometry of the problem.
 The wind initially blows from left to right.

-You can download the PyroSim input file here:wind_example.psm
+Download the PyroSim input files here:wind_example.psm